apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/3_binary.md

   * Arguments:
     * `binary` : a `binary` to be extracted,
-    * `offset` : a `tinyint`, `smallint`, `integer`, or `bigint` value as the starting offset of the sub binary in `binary`,
+    * `offset` : a `tinyint`, `smallint`, `integer`, or `bigint` value as the starting offset of the sub binary in `binary` (starting at 0),
     * `length` : (Optional) a `tinyint`, `smallint`, `integer`, or `bigint` value as the length of the sub binary.
   * Return Value: